dgcnz/FACT/README.md

 Any additional models can be added by editing `models/model_zoo.py`.

 # Replicating the Original Results
 To replicate the original results, we have prepared a function where all the datasets can be evaluated using the parameters specified by the authors.
-This can be found [here](/notebook/main.ipynb).
+This can be found [here](/notebooks/main.ipynb).

-**Please Note:** For some scripts (outlined in the above notebook), you may need to add this code snippet before the `python` command itself: `PYTHONPATH=models:.:$PYTHONPATH NO_AUDIOCLIP=1`.
+**Please Note:** For some scripts (outlined in the above notebooks), you may need to add this code snippet before the `python` command itself: `PYTHONPATH=models:.:$PYTHONPATH NO_AUDIOCLIP=1`.
 This is due to how the repository is setup.
 Alternatively, you could install the AudioCLIP dependencies (the instructions for which can be found above) if you don't want to include this for some scripts.

 # Learning Concepts
 In the original paper, two different ways to learn concepts activations vectors were proposed to build concepts banks which are used here.